Seventeen Mile Rocks

 Seventeen Mile Rocks has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Fourteen projects, as identified by AreaSearch, are expected to influence the local area's performance significantly.
-These include Verandah Estate, Mt Ommaney Shopping Centre Entertainment Precinct, Darra Mixed-Use Commercial, and Edenbrooke Estate.
-The following list details projects deemed most relevant:.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 14 projects that could impact the area.
+Notable ones include Verandah Estate, Mt Ommaney Shopping Centre Entertainment Precinct, Darra Mixed-Use Commercial, and Edenbrooke Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.